Knowing the Signs of Head and Neck Cancer

-“Head and neck cancer is not a very common cancer but it still comprises about five percent of all cancers in the United States," said Dr. Iftekhar Ahmad, Radiation Oncologist, OSF HealthCare.
+“Head and neck cancer is not a very common cancer but it still comprises about five percent of all cancers in the United States," says Dr. Iftekhar Ahmad, Radiation Oncologist, OSF HealthCare.
 "It is primarily due to tobacco use, smoking and other forms of tobacco and alcohol.
 It is much easier to treat – you have a better prognosis – if it’s caught early so you want to be vigilant and aware of changes in this region – if it’s your voice, a sore, a lump in your neck or things like that.”

 According to Dr. Ahmad, head and neck cancer is any cancer that is between the collarbone and eyes.
 Head and neck cancers include the oral cavity (lips, tongue, gums), larynx (voice box), sinuses and nasal cavity and salivary glands.